Generation Nightmare

 Generation Nightmare is the twelfth studio album by American hip hop duo Twiztid.
-It was released on April 26, 2019 through Majik Ninja Entertainment with distribution via INgrooves.
+It was released on April 26, 2019, through Majik Ninja Entertainment with distribution via INgrooves.
 Recording sessions took place at the Dojo in Michigan.
 Production was handled by A Danger Within, Michael "Seven" Summers, YYBeats, Godsynth, Young Wicked, Fritz the Cat and Lunar⋆Vision.
-The album has been described as a "rap-rock manifesto".

-It features guest appearances from Alla Xul Elu, Young Wicked and Tuckas Budghras.
+The album features guest appearances from Alla Xul Elu, Young Wicked and Tuckas Budghras.